What is Culture Change?

 When a person-centered and person-directed culture is in place, the voices of residents and caregivers are respected and considered.
 These facilities have core values that include choice, dignity, respect, self-determination and purposeful living.
 (Reference: Pioneer Network 2016)

-The DADS Culture Change Initiatives promotes and supports nursing home providers as they transform from a traditional system-directed culture to one that is person-centered and person-directed.
+The HHS Culture Change Initiatives promote and support nursing home providers as they transform from a traditional system-directed culture to one that is person-centered and person-directed.

 Studies have shown that nursing homes that make these changes have higher occupancy rates, higher revenue, and lower staff absenteeism and turnover.
 Case studies have indicated higher levels of resident satisfaction when nursing homes have implemented culture change.